aetheryx/thesis/doc/builds.typ

 We observe that the other monorepos are configured to use the `~/.cache/bazel` directory for build outputs, and this directory is mounted on the `/dev/md0` block device, which is the locally-attached disk.
 However, the Java monorepo has overridden the build output directory to `~/.java_bazelcache`, and this directory is not mounted on the locally-attached disk.
 As it falls under the home directory, it is effectively using the network-attached disk `/dev/nvme0n5`.

 This deviation in the configuration for the Java monorepo explains why it is impacted by the reduction in disk performance: for the Java monorepo, the network-attached disk is utilized fully for the build output, meaning that the performance of the network-attached disk is much more relevant.
 In order to confirm this theory, we can configure the Java CDE's to mount the `~/.java_bazelcache` directory on the locally-attached disk.

 With this change in place, the build times for the Java monorepo are measured again and visualised as follows:
-#image("images/build-java.png")
+#align(center)[#image("images/build-java.png", width: 120%)]

 With the improved configuration in place, we observe that the Java monorepo behaves the same way as the other monorepos: the reduction in disk performance does not affect build performance.